-The Vermont Guardian ad Litem (GAL) Program recruits, trains, and supports qualified volunteers to serve as court-appointed special advocates for children in Family Division proceedings.
-Vermont statutes and rules require that a GAL be appointed for every child in child protection proceedings (CHINS), certain delinquency cases, and when a child is a witness.
-In FY19 there were 344 volunteers who advocated for approximately 2,300 children in juvenile cases alone.
+The Vermont Guardian ad Litem (GAL) Program recruits, trains, and supports qualified volunteers to serve as court-appointed advocates for children in Family Division proceedings.
+Vermont statutes and rules require that a GAL be appointed for every child in child protection proceedings (CHINS), certain delinquency cases, and when a child is called as a witness.
+In FY20 there were 337 volunteers who advocated for approximately 1,900 children in juvenile cases alone.
 Guardians are also sometimes appointed in certain other cases including domestic, probate, and mental health cases and in the criminal docket.

-Every GAL must complete a three-day pre-service training that focuses on Vermont's child protection system and is based on a national curriculum developed by the National Court Appointed Special Advocates Association (NCASA).
-Additionally, GALs are required to attend a training on juvenile delinquency, which is also part of the training required by NCASA.
+Every GAL volunteer completes a three-day pre-service training that focuses on Vermont's family court process and child protection system.
+The training is based on a national training curriculum developed by the National Court Appointed Special Advocates/Guardian ad Litem Association (NCASA/GAL).
+Additionally, GALs are required to attend a training on juvenile delinquency.